gridscale/marketplace-guide/README.md

 # marketplace Application how-to

 Even though our Marketplace supports all Operating Systems, this guide focuses on Linux based operating systems.
-If you want to maintain the application through regular releases we recommend programatically publishing your app with provisioning tools like Ansible, or alternatively our (Terraform integration)[github.com/gridscale/terraform-provider-gridscale].
+If you want to maintain the application through regular releases we recommend programatically publishing your app with provisioning tools like Ansible, or alternatively our [Terraform integration](github.com/gridscale/terraform-provider-gridscale).
 We are working on a Packer integration, which will furthermore simplify this process 10x.

 ## The publish process: